elastio/bon/website/src/blog/bon-v3-release.md

 ---
-title: Next-gen builder macro Bon 3.0 release 🎉.
+title: Next-gen builder macro Bon 3.0 release.
 Revolutional typestate design 🚀
 date: 2024-11-13
 author: Veetaha
 outline: deep
-hidden: true
 ---

 [`bon`][bon-github] is a Rust crate for generating compile-time-checked builders for functions and structs.
 It also provides idiomatic partial application with optional and named parameters for functions and methods.